-2024 Cycle & Bike Tours in Vermont
+2026 Cycle & Bike Tours in Vermont

 Explore the charming villages of Brandon, Middlebury, Vergennes, Bristol, Shoreham, Addison, and Proctor.
 Perhaps pop across Lake Champlain to check out the historic fort and village of Ticonderoga, NY, or climb the stone lighthouse and clamber over the pre-Revolutionary War fortresses at Crown Point, NY.
 Enjoy a refreshing swim at a state park along several of our routes.
 Visit museums and exhibits which present Vermont’s fascinating history.
 Cruise through a covered bridge.
 Pause while a farmer drives his (or her!) herd from field to field across your route.
 And, enjoy the magnificent scenery all along the way.

 Comfortable accommodations at unique Vermont country inns, including farm-to-table dinners and hearty breakfasts, round out the package.
 Occasionally, accommodations may be at charming bed-and-breakfasts (B&Bs), giving you the opportunity to dine at whim at fine local restaurants.
 Trips start and end in “the Art and Soul of Vermont,” the village of Brandon, where you will receive a personal overview of your trip.
-Hosting our cyclists in 2024 (our 49th year) are Lilac Inn, The Inn on Park StreetShoreham InnStrong House Inn B&B, and Swift House Inn.
+Hosting our cyclists in 2026 (our 51st year) are Lilac Inn, The Inn on Park Street, Shoreham Inn, Strong House Inn B&B, and Swift House Inn.
 Bring your own bike, or rent from our well-equipped shop.
 We do not plan biking for your arrival day.
-Biking starts after your first overnight, when we meet you before breakfast to do a quick orientation talk and answer any “day-of” questions.
-The bike shop also delivers rentals before breakfast.
-We do generally plan to bike on departure day, but if your travel schedule does not allow, please advise early in the tour planning process so we can design your tour with that in mind.
+Biking starts after your first overnight, when the bike shop delivers rentals before breakfast.
+We do generally plan to bike on departure day, but if your travel schedule does not allow, please advise early in the tour planning process so we can design or modify your tour with that in mind.

 Rental bikes are customized to your height and inseam measurements and your preferences for pedals.
 Rental bikes come equipped with helmet, water bottle, and small trunk over rear wheel for sundries.
 Each pair of bikes comes with spare tube(s), mini-pump, adjustment kit, and lock.
 Additional comfort and safety items that come with your bike are a mirror and a handlebar-mounted phone holder to avail yourself of the RideWithGPS cues.
-(Non-electric) hybrids are the longstanding recommendation.
+(Non-electric or electric-assist) hybrids are the longstanding recommendation.
 These are not knobby-tired, heavy mountain bikes with shocks; they do have a bit beefier tire than a thin-tire road bike.
 All the routes you ride will be paved, but more than half the road distance in Vermont is unpaved, and hybrids will give you more freedom to choose a quiet lane, take an extension that looks promising, or shortcut off the cued route using your large-format map.

-Our 2024 independent Vermont cycling packages feature
+Our 2026 independent Vermont cycling packages feature

-• high-quality rental non-electric hybrid or non-electric road bike for one day of cycling for each overnight stay booked (or add $25 per rental day for an electric-assist eBike; deduct $25 per rental day if bringing your own bike)
+- high-quality rental non-electric hybrid or non-electric road bike for one day of cycling for each overnight stay booked (or add $25 per rental day for an electric-assist eBike; deduct $25 per rental day if bringing your own bike)

-• relaxed Old World dinner service at your inn each evening (except one dine-out off-package if in Middlebury on a Tuesday night)
+- relaxed Old World dinner service at your inn each evening (except one dine-out off-package if in Middlebury on a Tuesday night)

-• comfortable country inn accommodations (private baths; non-smoking inns)
+- comfortable country inn accommodations (private baths; non-smoking inns)

-• full country breakfast at your inn each morning
+- full country breakfast at your inn each morning

-• daily luggage transfer while you cycle
+- daily luggage transfer while you cycle

-• cue sheets and daily tour highlights in advance through a fun and informative “Vamoos” app
+- cue sheets and daily tour highlights in advance through a fun and informative “Vamoos” app

-• detailed maps and turn-by-turn cue sheets for cycling well-vetted, paved back roads that have been enjoyed by our clients for safety and scenery for more than forty years
+- detailed maps and turn-by-turn cue sheets for cycling well-vetted, paved back roads that have been enjoyed by our clients for safety and scenery for more than forty years

-• RideWithGPS app for on-bike directions on your phone sitting in a holder on the handlebars (audible cues spoken aloud if you desire)
+- RideWithGPS app for on-bike directions on your phone sitting in a holder on the handlebars (audible cues spoken aloud if you desire)

-• housekeeping and waitstaff gratuities
+- housekeeping and waitstaff gratuities

-• Vermont meals and rooms taxes (9% or 10%, depending on the town)
+- Vermont meals and rooms taxes (9% or 10%, depending on the town)

 Out-of-pocket expenses: lunch daily along the way (or gather a picnic before setting out from the village this morning — we’ll let you know what the best approach is for each day); dinner one night (if in Middlebury on a Tuesday evening); and any alcohol.
 “PPDO” pricing is “per person, double occupancy” and is the amount one person pays when there are two to a room.

-2024 Summer Five-Night Tour (May 5th through September 14th)
+2026 Summer Five-Night Tour (May 10th through September 11th)

 Tour 1S: arrive at Lilac Inn Sunday afternoon; finish at Lilac Inn Friday lunchtime